RgbTrouw/Qs-Messenger/README.md

   (sql and smtp)
 - import certificates to 'crt' folder
 - import 'messenger.sql' file to mysql database 'messenger'

+Note:
+If you plan on testing the email sending processes with Google Smtp service, the smtp account password differs from the regular account password and has to be generated from Google Account Settings (generate app password).

 About Source:
 --------------------------------------------------